mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 ![](../../.gitbook/assets/how-to-update-handbook-commit-changes.png)

-Scroll down to compare changes with the original document, request **Reviewers** on the top right navigation, then select **Create pull request**.
+Scroll down to compare changes with the original document, request **Reviewers** on the top right navigation, select relevant labels for the pull request, then select **Create pull request**.

 ![](../../.gitbook/assets/how-to-update-handbook-create-new-pull-request.png)

-### 4 - Commenting on a Pull Request
+### Commenting on a Pull Request

 Once a pull request is submitted, multiple committers may comment on it and provide edits or suggestions which you can commit directly.
 You can also add line comments.
 Take a look at [Commenting on pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) for more details.

-### 5 - Reviewing a Pull Request
+### Reviewing a Pull Request

 Once a pull request has been submitted and the correct label assigned, the review process begins.
 This includes aligning the content with the Style Guide, validating processes, and tagging any other relevant committers.

 Once the review process is complete, the change is merged and pushed live.
-We recommend you to review your changes at [https://handbook.mattermost.com](https://handbook.mattermost.com) for potential formatting errors.
+We recommend that you review your changes at [https://handbook.mattermost.com](https://handbook.mattermost.com) for potential formatting errors.

 ## Frequently Asked Questions